wptrainingteam/repo-template/README.md

 ## Example Lesson

 > An example of how the lesson plan can be implemented.
-Written in script form as one possible way an instructor might use this lesson plan at an event, with screenshots and instructions if necessary.
+Written in script form as one possible way an presenter might use this lesson plan at an event, with screenshots and instructions if necessary.

 ### Section Heading for Example Lesson